New FHA Guidelines and Regulations

 What are FHA guidelines?

 A borrower’s income has to be balanced against the total amount of the mortgage payment in order to receive approval for an FHA-backed loan.
 HUD specifies that a borrower’s total mortgage payment should not exceed 31% of a borrower’s income.
-This is the standard debt-to-income ratio.
+This is the standard DTI ratio.

-Another debt-to-income ratio that lenders examine is the total amount of not only the mortgage payment but all recurring monthly obligations.
+Another DTI ratio that lenders examine is the total amount of not only the mortgage payment but all recurring monthly obligations.
 The combined total should not exceed 43% of a borrower’s income.
 These two criteria are the 31/43 qualifying ratios.